CharlesWiltgen/ck/docs-site/guide/introduction.md

 ---
 title: Introduction to ck
-description: Semantic code search tool that finds code by meaning, not keywords.
+description: Hybrid code search tool that finds code by meaning, not keywords.
 Drop-in grep replacement with AI-powered understanding for developers and AI agents.
 ---

 # Introduction